-In classrooms, in faith communities, in the public square, Shaner challenges leaders to listen for the voices of people who are usually left out of our stories in our biblical texts and in our histories of justice.
+In classrooms, in faith communities, in the public square, Shaner challenges leaders to listen for the voices of people who are usually left out of the stories in our biblical texts and in our histories of justice.
 She works with archaeological materials from modern-day Turkey, Greece, and Israel to help better understand the full context of the earliest Christian communities.
 She teaches courses across the New Testament and early Christian history that explore the theological, social, and political implications of biblical interpretation for contemporary communities.
-Throughout her teaching and scholarship Shaner examines the intersections of race, class, and gender as well as the ethics of contemporary biblical interpretation.
-Her course offerings include Women and Slaves in Early Christianity, The Material World of the New Testament, Interpreting New Testament Letters, Interpreting New Testament Gospels, Revelation, and introductory courses.
+Throughout her teaching and scholarship she examines the intersections of race, class, and gender as well as the ethics of contemporary biblical interpretation.
+Her course offerings include Women and Slaves in Early Christianity, Multicultural Biblical Interpretation, The Material World of the New Testament, Revelation, and introductory courses.
 Shaner's book, Enslaved Leadership in Early Christianity (Oxford University Press, 2018), challenges readers to re-think common perceptions about how enslaved persons participated in early Christian communities.
 She is an ordained pastor in the Evangelical Lutheran Church in America (ELCA) and is a regular guest preacher and presider.

-Porter Taylor Visiting Professor of Episcopal Studies

-BA, University of North Carolina at Chapel Hill; MA, University of South Carolina; MDiv, University of the South; PhD, Emory University
+Porter Taylor Visiting Professor of Episcopal Studies BA, University of North Carolina at Chapel Hill; MA, University of South Carolina; MDiv, University of the South; PhD, Emory University

 Taylor joined the School of Divinity in 2017 to initiate an Episcopal Studies Program.
-His interests in this area include The Book of Common Prayer, Episcopal history and liturgy, and Anglican theology.
+His interests in this area include The Book of Common Prayer, Episcopal history and liturgy and Anglican theology.
 Taylor is working on a project to use personal storytelling of one's faith journey as a tool for evangelism and conducts workshops in this area.
-He has taught homiletics classes at Virginia

-Theological Seminary and The Theology School of the University of the South.
+He has taught homiletics classes at Virginia Theological Seminary and The Theology School of the University of the South.
 Before being ordained, Taylor taught American Literature at Belmont University.
 As a consequence, he has a passion for using stories, novels, and poems as a theological lens.
 Taylor is the sixth Episcopal Bishop of Western North Carolina and retired from that position in 2016.
 He is trained as a Spiritual Director by the Shalem Institute.
+Neal H. Walls Associate Dean of Academic Affairs and Associate Professor of Old Testament Interpretation AB, College of William and Mary; MA, University of Virginia; PhD, Johns Hopkins University